 - As a Trombe wall for heating your home

 - To make ice blocks for keeping food cold during power failures

 - Radiation barrier

-Here is the part that absolutely sucks about WaterBricks.
+Here is the part that sucks about WaterBricks.
 Compared to other water storage containers, they are pricey.

-You can save a lot of money by purchasing WaterBricks in bulk, but the cost is still high compared to some other options.
+You can save a lot of money by purchasing WaterBricks in bulk, but the cost is still high compared to other options.